You want smart political talk without the meltdowns?

 And we're all paying a big price for it.

-But that's the only reason we're suffering because their decision to get off of fossil fuels, but only domestic fossil fuels, not fossil fuels from countries that hate our guts from hostile regimes.
+But that's the only reason we're suffering because their decision to get off of fossil fuels, but only domestic fossil fuels, not fossil fuels from countries that hate our guts, from hostile regimes.

 It makes no sense.

-Preserve oil, which is for strategically for emergencies.
+It's unpacking preserve oil, which is for strategically for emergencies.

 I think it was Steve Moore made the point earlier this hour.